INGV/exist-fdsn-station/README.md

 running into an eXist-db [Siegel and Retter, 2014] database, users should consider becoming familiar also with the eXist-db software, in particular with its Package Manager and with the eXide integrated editor.

+## Documentation updates

-Here are the instructions for using the software in brief, for a more detailed guide download the [manual](https://doi.org/10.13127/rpt/478).
+Here are the instructions for using the software in brief,  for a more detailed guide download the official [manual](https://doi.org/10.13127/rpt/478).
+New software features will hardly be officially published in the same form.

-**Installation**
+In a future release the updated manual will be available in the code repository.
+Meanwhile, updates will be documented only in this README file.

+## API reference
+This software defines some extensions to the fdsnws/station standard see the [API](../Static/application-Swagger20.json) for details.

+## Installation

 You can install the eXist-db database and application in the provided containerized package, following the